When to Seek Medical Care continued...

 Emergency officials also may determine the need for more involved decontamination of both you and the accident site prior to going to the hospital.
 When you contact 911, tell the dispatcher as much of the following information as possible:

-- Whether emergency personnel can reach the victims (are victims trapped?)
+- Whether emergency personnel can reach the victims or whether the victims are trapped

 - Length of time of contact with the chemical